 After completing a 30 KM race on The Buddha Trails, I was eager to challenge myself with another 30 KM race on Solang SkyUltra.
 I anticipated that the difficulty level would be similar or perhaps slightly more challenging.
-With my previous success in completing the Rimbick race in 6 hours, I felt confident in my ability to finish within the allotted time.
-However, I did experience a minor knee injury during The Buddha Trails, which did not hinder my walking but presented some discomfort while running.
-Despite this, I remained optimistic that rest would improve my condition and that walking the entire route would not pose a problem.
+With my previous success in completing the race in Rimbick in 6 hours, I felt confident in my ability to finish within the allotted time.
+However, I did experience a minor knee injury during The Buddha Trails, which presented some discomfort while running.
+Despite this, I remained optimistic that taking proper rest would improve my condition and that hiking the entire route would not pose a problem.

 Elevation profile of the route.

 At the start of the race, I maintained a comfortable pace, but as I approached the Anjani Mahadev temple on the route, I found myself almost walking and lagging behind the crowd.
 However, things soon took a turn when the incline slowed people down, and I began to pass them one by one.
 My confidence soared until I reached the downhill section where I made the foolish mistake of trying to overtake even more runners.
 In doing so, I landed my foot poorly on some rocks, twisting my ankle in the process.
 The pain was excruciating, and I had no choice but to slow down to a walk, taking some time to recover before continuing.
 As the road led to the Dhundi bridge, I picked up the pace with fast walking, passing others who were attempting to run or walk on the climb.
-But the respite was short-lived as the trail started again towards Beas Kund, marked by rocky and uneven terrain.
-Despite being tired and drained, I kept moving, twisting my ankle several more times and getting wet during water crossings.
-I was getting tired on the unending climb.
+But the respite was short-lived as I arrived at the start of the trail towards Beas Kund, marked by rocky and uneven terrain.
+Despite being tired and drained, I kept moving, twisting my ankle several more times and getting wet in water crossings.
+This unending climb turned out to be mentally tiring.

 Before Lady Leg Climb